drclaws/dr.analyzer/README.md

 # Dr. Analyzer
 This software allows you to analyze your program to know which files and libraries it uses.
-The using method is detouring selected windows api calls of your program's process.
+The using method is detouring selected windows api methods of your program's process.

 The analyzer is for 64-bit only including your analyzed program but in future it will support 32-bit systems and programs.